thibaulttabarin/BGNN_metadata/gen_metadata_mini/README.md

 - The prediction step predicts 5 classes {fish, eye, ruler, "number 2, "number 3"} in the form of instances. each instances is accessible individually and features properties such as bounding box mask center of bounding box...

-- The next step using a pixel analysis to refine the contour of the fish.
+- The next step using a pixel analysis to refine the contour of the fish. [mask_example](https://github.com/thibaulttabarin/drexel_metadata/blob/main/gen_metadata_mini/image_test/mask_50577.png).
+Keep in mind that the pixel analysis sometime fail.
 - Last step is concerned with collecting the metadata and calculating some interesting measurement using pixel analysis mask, object instance properties combine with classic computer vision approach.
 For instance we extract bounding box around the fish, eye center, fish orientation, scale of the ruler, background average pixel value...
 More exhautive list of possible output is described on the [original repo](https://github.com/hdr-bgnn/drexel_metadata)

 - The metadata output are in the format of json file (equivalent to dictionary format in python)